tilznit/snippets/python.md

 print x

-#prints a string of differences. pipe output into sed to prettify if x is a list.
+# Prints a string of differences.
+Pipe the output into sed to prettify if x is a list.
+Output may be a flag...

 ```